 In my view, this is definitely not the way to view the current crisis.
 In fact, the only way that statement makes sense to me is if things were to actually get progressively worse, culminating in a bottom two years from now.
 Herein lies one of the most important parts of investing in cyclical industries: the best times to invest often coincide with the most horrific operating conditions.
 That’s just the way it is.

 Take a look at the Saudi’s buying a $775m stake in cruise line operator Carnival Corporation.
 Do you think they are buying expecting blowout earnings in 2020?
 No, clearly not.
-They are buying because profits a few years from might give that stake a massive yield on cost.
+They are buying because the firm’s profit a few years from now might give their stake a massive yield on cost.
 Granted, it’s not the energy patch, but the same principle applies.

 In the past, not many long-term Exxon shareholders would have worried about all this.
-I mean, it has generated somewhere in the region of $287,000m in retained profit over the past fifteen years.
-Who cares if it made more in some of those years, and less in others?
+I mean, the company has generated somewhere in the region of $287,000m in retained profit over the past fifteen years.
+Who cares if it made more in some of those years and less in others?
 The dividend distributions were ultimately covered with a boat load of change left over.
 So what if it had to smooth out some payments in the bad times?

 Most readers know all of this, but I mention the above since its dividend is now under pressure to a greater extent than at any point in recent history.
 All parts of its business face awful operating conditions.
 Oil prices have crashed, including a bizarre foray into negative territory recently.
 Refining and chemical margins are also on the floor as demand for end products has cratered.

 The fact that Exxon’s dividend now yields north of 8% tells you as much.
-The key issue is that it costs the company somewhere in the region of $15,000m annually to pay it, while this year’s capital spending level amounts to around $23,000m.
-Put another way, Exxon must generate $38,000m in cash from its operating activities in order to hit breakeven this year.
+The key issue is that it costs the company somewhere in the region of $15,000m annually to pay it, while this year’s capital spending bill amounts to around $23,000m.
+Put another way, Exxon must generate $38,000m in cash from operating activities just to hit breakeven this year.

-In any case, none of the above changes my view on the stock at $42 per share (or lower, should it go that way).
+In any case, nothing written above changes my view on the stock at $42 (or lower, should it go that way).
 I think it is a steal provided your outlook extends beyond the next year or so.
 Anyway, most readers know that I base my outlook on an average oil price in the $60 per barrel area.
 On that basis, Exxon had 2025 net profit coming in at around $25,000m.
-That amounts to retained earnings in the $10,000m per annum region based on its current dividend, enough to take care of debt and possible share repurchases.
+That amounts to retained earnings in the $10,000m per annum region based on its current dividend, which is enough to take care of debt and possible share repurchases.

 Think about that for a moment with respect to the current share price.
 First and foremost, it means you would receive the vast majority of your capital outlay back within a decade by way of cash dividends.
-If it commands a valuation multiple of 12x earnings, then we are back at a share price of around $70 or so.
+If the stock commands a valuation of 12x earnings, we are back at a share price of around $70.
 The associated dividend yield would be in the 5% region.
 Granted, all this looks fanciful given the current carnage.
 But that’s the deal with cyclical industries.
 Waiting for commodity prices and earnings to recover just won’t work unless stock prices remain in the toilet.